 | Cook | Food preparation | Works stations, prepares dishes, follows recipes |

 A cook typically focuses on preparing food and working a station, while a chef oversees operations, staff, and overall quality.
+Chefs usually have more responsibility, experience, and leadership duties than cooks.

 Step-by-Step: How to Become a Chef